benji545/personal-website/index.md

 Hello!
 I am an undergraduate studying Electrical and Computer Engineering at Cornell University.

 I'm drawn to the math and physics side of ECE - quantum computing, signal processing, and machine learning.
+I find the theoretical aspects of these fields enlightening.
+Beyond tools for engineering, they provide frameworks of thought that shape how I solve problems and think creatively about the world.

 I currently do quantum computing and condensed matter research at the [Katz Lab](https://iontrap.aep.cornell.edu/).